xdevplatform/SnowBotDev/docs/tutorial.md

 * ⬅ Back - Returns users to the 'parent' option of their current level.
 For example, you are viewing a snow report, the 'Back' option will return you to the resorts list.

 * ☔  Help - Returns static text of your choice.
-With the SnowBot, the help command returns a list of support bot commands.
+With the SnowBot, the 'help' command returns a list of support bot commands.

 * ❓ Learn - Returns static text of your choice.
 With the SnowBot, the 'learn' command returns a project link, and provides third-party API credits.